The Bible says in Hebrews 9:21-22, “Moreover he sprinkled with blood both the tabernacle, and

 truth that we know about Christ as Savior will be even further illuminated when

-we see Him in heaven.
+we see Him at His Second Coming and in heaven.

 There was also an obvious weakness in the fact that the law